GrenManSK/mdown/README.md

 `--stat` - will add txt file which contains status information

-`--web` - will enter web mode and will open browser on port 8080, core lock file will not be initialized; result will be printed at end of download process
+`--web` - will enter web mode and will open browser on port 8080, core lock file will not be initialized; result will be printed gradually during download process

 `--encode` - will print url in program readable format